Optical Print Centering

-Sometimes optical centering results in the top margin being narrower than the sides.
+Sometimes optical centering results in the top mat width being narrower than that of the sides.
 In that case, you will probably want to use one of the other centering options.

 The mat ratio, or the ratio of the top mat width to the sum of the top and bottom mat widths (0.5 when the print is vertically centered), is an alternative to optical centering.
 I tend to like a value of about 0.45.
 Custom top mat allows you to move the print up and down on the mount.
 Click the arrowheads beside the fields to increment the values.

 How big should the mount be?
 It is ultimately a matter of taste.
 I myself dislike mounts that seem overly large; there is something pretentious about them.
 But a good image deserves a little “personal space.”
 One option is to use the golden ratio (Φ ≈ 1.61803), which dates back to Pythagoras and is considered an aesthetic ideal.
 If the ratio of the mount dimensions to the print dimensions is the golden ratio, then the ratio of the mount area to the print area is the golden ratio squared, or Φ2 ≈ 2.62.
 The area ratio is displayed above when calculating the print and mat dimensions.
 I have used the entire visible mount area, minus any excess space at the bottom of the mat, as this seems to determine the overall impression.
 A good range is maybe 2.3 – 2.9.

 Note that scale influences the effect of the mount size.
 The golden ratio works best for prints viewed from a distance significantly larger than the image diagonal.
 Very large prints viewed close-up may need smaller area ratios and mat sizes.
 The reverse is true for tiny prints on hand-sized mounts.